 Without a doubt, these types of management sims typically don't get released on consoles due to having to development a new control method using a controller.
 Now, I’m not saying that there haven’t been games in the past that have pulled it off.
 Games such as Frostpunk (a strategy game) and Jurassic Park Evolution (a theme park game) prove my point.
 Heck, I even enjoyed playing Command & Conquer and even Theme Hospital back in the day on a Nintendo 64 and PlayStation controller respectfully.
 The use of the directional pad (d-pad) to navigate through the menus and keeping the analog sticks for camera control is easy enough to understand and operate.
 Not only that, but simply hovering over an object, opens contextual options to pick things up, rotate, or even delete.
 Grabbing an entire exhibit moves everything attached to it, both inside and outside of the tank.
 There’s a handy undo option if you delete the wrong item, and yes, it happens to the best of us.

 Megaquarium is a robust management simulation game, and the only one allowing you to build your own aquarium.
 While PC players have been perfecting their exhibits for quite some time, the transition to consoles has been quite smooth.
 I thoroughly enjoy how the game operates using a controller, although without going through the tutorial, you may be a bit lost.
-Many advanced elements slowly creep into the experience, such as ensuring your bigger fish don’t eat the smaller ones, properly decorating aquariums to keep skittish fish calm, balancing the amount of a single species to keep them happy.Note: Megaquarium was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+Many advanced elements slowly creep into the experience, such as ensuring your bigger fish don’t eat the smaller ones, properly decorating aquariums to keep skittish fish calm, balancing the amount of a single species to keep them happy.Note: Megaquarium was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.